Noroff-FEU-Assignments/project-exam-2-FridaRognstad/README.md

 What the project does:
 - Using [Axios](https://axios-http.com/) to GET and POST data from Wordpress API storing establishments data.
-- Using dymanic link in a [Next.js](https://nextjs.org/) app that shows details about the different establishments.
+- Using dynamic link in a [Next.js](https://nextjs.org/) app that shows details about the different establishments.
 - Building a login form for admin using [React Hook Form](https://react-hook-form.com/) and [Yup](https://github.com/jquense/yup).
-- Let the users conatct the adim using a Contact form and book establishments using a booking form.
+- Let the users contact the admin using a Contact form and book establishments using a booking form.
 - Admin can POST new establishments and see messages from contactform and bookingform.

 ## Built With